saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 <br>
 ![MovieDetailActivity](http://androcode.es/wp-content/uploads/2015/02/palette-e1423862022923.png)
 <br>
-These colors are grouped in a container called [_Swatch_](https://developer.android.com/reference/android/support/v7/graphics/Palette.Swatch.html), wich contains among other properties a background color and a color for the text readable in conjunction with the background color.
+These colors are grouped in a container called [_Swatch_](https://developer.android.com/reference/android/support/v7/graphics/Palette.Swatch.html), which contains among other properties a background color and a color for the text readable in conjunction with the background color.

 With _Palette_ you can obtain the following sets of colors: